Speed Limit Changes Coming for Truck Drivers

 Clearly, there’s much to think about with regards to the new speed limits, but even if you may soon be able to go faster as a HGV driver, that doesn’t necessarily mean that you should.
 Indeed, if you’re the owner of a HGV fleet, you should constantly be reminding your drivers to prioritise efficient driving, and if that means getting places more slowly at times, then so be it.

-Of course, an optimal speed is only one way to improve fuel efficiency, and here at Fueltek we can provide a variety of fuel tanks – including bunded fuel tanks – and management systems that will work wonders for your fuel storage and efficiency.
+Of course, an optimal speed is only one way to improve fuel efficiency, and here at Fueltek we can provide a variety of fuel storage tanks – including bunded fuel tanks – and management systems that will work wonders for your fuel storage and efficiency.
 To find out more, please don’t hesitate to contact us now by calling 01254 291 391 or emailing email@example.com.
 We’ll always be happy to help.